kdcouture/data-structures-and-algorithms/README.md

 ### Stack
 Stack() - Creates an empty stack.
 Peek() - Looks at the top element.
-Push() - Inserts an element on the top of the stack.
+Push(T data) - Inserts an element on the top of the stack.
 Pop() - Removes the element on top of the stack.
 ### Queue
 Queue() - Creates an empty queue.
 Peek() - Looks at the top element.
-Enqueue() - Inserts an element in the back of the queue.
+Enqueue(T data) - Inserts an element in the back of the queue.
 Dequeue() - Removes the element in the front of queue.

 ---